Lorenz29/core-program/2024/Answers/week0_answers.md

 1. $7\ mod\ 13$

+= 7

 2. $15\ mod\ 13$

+= 2

 3. $(7+15)\ mod\ 13$

+= 9

 4. $(7\ mod\ 13 + 15\ mod\ 13)\ mod\ 13$

+= 9

 If the results of the third and fourth calculations match, they follow a "group structure".
 Can you determine if these do?

 ### Generators

 Consider the cyclic group $(Z_{12}, +\ mod\ 12)$, commonly referred to as the "additive group of integers modulo 12".
 Address the following points:

 1. What does the term 'generator' mean?

+It is the element of the set that can generate all the other elements of the set by applying the operation of the group repeatedly to itself.

 2. Can you find a generator for this group?

+1 is a generator of this group.

 3. Are there other generators for this group?
 If yes, what are they?

+Yes, the generators will be all elements in the set such that gcd(x,12)=1.

+gcd(1,12) = 1, then 1 is generator
+gcd(5,12) = 1, then 5 is generator
+gcd(7,12) = 1, then 7 is generator
+gcd(11,12) = 1, then 11 is generator